ncatlab/nlab-content/pages/4061.md

 * Eric Poisson, _A relativist's toolkit.
 The mathematics of black-hole mechanics._ ([http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1058.83002&format=complete](http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:1058.83002&format=complete)) (computationally oriented)

-For supergravity see the appropriate chapters in the above listed collection by Deligne et al. and the above book by Ward and Wells; and mainstream theoretical physics gravity textbooks by Misner and Thorpe; Schutz; Landau-Lifschitz vol. 2; Wald etc.
+See also the above book by Ward and Wells; and mainstream theoretical physics gravity textbooks by Misner and Thorpe; Schutz; Landau-Lifschitz vol. 2; Wald; [[Chandrasekhar]] etc. For the [[supergravity]] see the appropriate chapters in the above listed collection by Deligne et al. or the references listed at [[supergravity]].

 ## Integrable systems and solitons